ulsin/intro-ai-compendium/intro-ai-exam-plan.md

 **Uses**
 * Logistic regression is used to predict the occurrence of some event. e.g
   * Predict whether rain will occur or not
-* spam detection, Diabetes prediction, cancer detection etc.
+* Spam detection, Diabetes prediction, cancer detection etc.

 **Types of Logistic Regression**
 * Binary logistic regression (e.g pass / fail)